gliu20/gliu20.github.io/_drafts/2019-08-27-midway-through-the-years.md

 ---

 # A Note on Versioning
-While it might seem as though I am using Semantic Versioning (or SemVer as the developer community calls it), I actually simply increase the numbers based on how significant I feel the change to be, rather than simply increasing a major number or minor number based on the corresponding magnitude of change.
+While it might seem as though I am using Semantic Versioning (or SemVer as the developer community calls it), I actually simply increase the numbers based on how significant I feel the change to be, rather than simply incrementing a major number or minor number by 1.

 # The Initial Prototype (v1.3.15)
 ![Midway branding image with extension logo for v1.3.15](https://gliu20.github.io/assets/images/2019-08-27-midway-big-tile.png)